-The Academic Eligibility Policy governs Special Education students' eligibility for extracurricular activities unless the Individualized Education Program (IEP) team exempts the student.
+The Academic Eligibility Policy governs students with IEPs/504s eligibility for extracurricular activities unless the Individualized Education Program (IEP) team exempts the student.
 The IEP team can exempt a student when it determines that failure to meet eligibility requirements is a direct result of the student's educational disability.